-Even if you know you will not see the Geburtstagkind, "birthday child", on the actual day giving the wishes beforehand is taboo as traditionally it is believed to bring bad luck for the following year, and who needs that thought when they blow out their candles on the day.
+Not even if you know you will not see them on the actual day, giving wishes beforehand is an absolute taboo.
+The tradition is that this will bring bad luck for the following year...and who needs that thought when they blow out their candles on the day.

-A second after midnight, joy and happiness all around, seconds before, startled silence at best, horror struck faces at worst.
+Celebrate "into" a person’s birthday at midnight, joy and happiness all around...seconds before, startled silence at best, horror struck faces at worst.

 Birthday candles are popular tradition.
-A candle for every year and an additional one for good luck, some designed to last all day, are put onto the birthday cake if there is one otherwise on a safe surface, and are left to burn as long as possible.
+A candle for every year and an additional one for good luck.
+Some are designed to last all day, put onto the birthday cake if there is one, or on a safe surface, and left to burn as long as possible.

-Of course this does mean that if the Geburtstagkind is 90 the cake, or table, had better be very large indeed, and it might be a good idea to have a fire extinguisher handy, while at the same time the heating can be turned down even in the depths of winter.
+Of course this does mean that if the Geburtstagkind is 90 the cake, or table, had better be very large indeed, and it might be a good idea to have a fire extinguisher handy, while the heating can be turned down even in the depths of winter.